ethan-l-chen-24/Sudoku-Solver/Sudoku/IMPLEMENTATION.md

 1. Loads in a sudoku table from sudoku struct
 2. Create `boolean` matrices `row`, `col`, and `boxes` to keep track of whether a particular cell contains a particular number
 3. Initialize all entries in matrices to false
 4. While we have not generated the specified amount of numbers
-    1. Randomly generate a coordinate on the sudoku table along with a randomly generated integer between 1 and 9.
+    1. Randomly generate a coordinate on the sudoku table along with a randomly generated integer between 1 and 9
-    5. Return the sudoku board with the generated sudoku board.
+5. Return the sudoku board with the generated sudoku board

 ### Psuedocode for `solver.c`